ARTbio/startbio/docs/AnalyseGenomes_2023/emergency_image.md

 Almost rescued !

-- Open an ssh console in your browser using the menu in the "connecter" column.
-- type sudo -i
-- You will see the log indicating that Galaxy is starting (celery, celery-beat and guincorn)
 - go back to your Google Cloud engine dashboard.
 - Click on the external IP address
 - Click on Login/Register.
   This time, you do not have to register, this is already done !
-  Just put `admin@galaxy.org` as Email Address and `ag2022` as Password.
+  Just put `admin@galaxy.org` as Email Address and `ag2023` as Password.
 - ==You are DONE== :tada: !
-Back in a fresh, clean Galaxy server.
+Back in a fresh, clean Galaxy server, with preloaded datasets and reference genome !